Read these top tips on how to plan the next birthday event and be happy with the result:

 4) Make a bullet point list!

-Writing a list will help you sort out logistics, what you need, how many etc. Party favours, decorations, games, guest list, invitations, music, food, drinks, cake and presents – all these things that make your party come to life are important, but easily forgotten.
+Writing a list will help you sort out logistics, what you need, how many etc. Party favours, decorations, games, guest list, invitations, music, food, drinks, birthday cakes and presents – all these things that make your party come to life are important, but easily forgotten.

 5) Have fun